harfel/stocal/README.md

 ### API / Tutorial

-A tutorial on how to use stocal can be found in stocal/doc/tutorial.html.
+A tutorial on how to use stocal can be found [here](https://github.com/harfel/stocal/wiki).
 Various usage examples are provided in stocal/examples.
 The package API is thoroughly documented and can be accessed through pydoc.
 The behavior of stocal is specified via tests.
 The test suite